muammar/mkchromecast/README.md

 By default, **mkchromecast** streams with `node.js` together with `mp3` audio coding format at a sample rate of `44100Hz` and average bitrate of `192k`.
-These defaults can be changed using the `ffmpeg` backend, which is useful when your wireless router is not very powerful.
+These defaults can be changed using the `--sample-rate` and `-b` flags.
+It is useful to modify these parameters when your wireless router is not very powerful.

 For Linux, you have a program called [pulseaudio-dlna](https://github.com/masmu/pulseaudio-dlna) that does this